diku-dk/futhark-website/index.rst

 Nevertheless, Futhark can already be used for some real-world programming.  **Futhark is not intended to replace your existing languages**.
-Our intended use case is that Futhark is only used for relatively small but compute-intensive parts of an overall application.
+Our intended use case is that Futhark is only used for relatively small but compute-intensive parts of an application.
 The Futhark compiler generates code that can be **easily integrated with non-Futhark code**.
-For example, you can compile a Futhark program to a Python module that internally uses PyOpenCL_ to execute code on the GPU, yet looks like any other Python module from the outside.
+For example, you can compile a Futhark program to a Python module that internally uses PyOpenCL_ to execute code on the GPU, yet looks like any other Python module from the outside (`more on this here`_).
 The Futhark compiler will also generate more conventional C code, which can be accessed from any language with a basic FFI.